IrfanMusthofa/FancyFit/README.md

 npm install
 ```

-Last, run this command and open http://localhost:3000 with your browser
+Last but not least, run this command and open http://localhost:3000 with your browser

 ```bash
 npm run dev